samflab/richtexteditor/README.md

 ### **4.1 Text Formatting**
 - **Bold, Italic, Underline, and Headings**: These are handled through simple button interactions in the toolbar, updating the selection style using contenteditable's `document.execCommand` or `Range` API.
-- **Nested Lists**: Support for nested lists with custom indentation behavior is managed by adjusting the list's styling and handling the "Tab" and "Shift+Tab" keyboard shortcuts.
+- **Nested Lists**: Support for nested lists with custom indentation behavior is managed by adjusting the list's styling and handling the "Tab" for adding the space and "Shift+Tab" for reducing the space.

 ### **4.2 Inline Component System**
 - **Highlight and Update**: Users can highlight text and update it with a dropdown for adding links, mentions, or other interactive elements.